ComScore

 • Time Commitment: 1 hour

-• Why We Love It: crowd-pleaser, kid-friendly, beginner-friendly, <10 ingredients
+• Why I Love It: crowd-pleaser, kid-friendly, beginner-friendly, <10 ingredients

-These Easter cupcakes will win over your kids, and the recipe is easy enough for them to help too.
-(It starts with boxed cake mix for minimal fuss.)
-Have lots of pastel sprinkles on deck for decorating.
+These Easter cupcakes will win over your kids, and the recipe is easy enough for them to help too—what's not to like?
+My favorite feature is that it starts with boxed cake mix for minimal fuss.
+Have plenty of pastel sprinkles on deck for decorating.

 22. Coconut Cream Easter Bunny Cupcakes